 - Short-term (emergency) savings.
 An emergency fund can help you cover unexpected costs, such as a medical bill or the sudden loss of your paycheck.
 A good rule of thumb is to have enough money to cover between three and six months' worth of basic expenses in a secure, interest-bearing bank account.

 - Medium-term savings.
 The second bucket is for your large, pre-planned purchases that may be a few years away.
 These can include things such as your wedding expenses or the down payment on your first home.
 In order to track your progress, it may be helpful to keep these funds in an account that's separate from your emergency savings.
 Alternatively, some banks allow you to create different savings categories in a single account, each with its own label, to more easily track your progress.

 - Long-term (retirement) savings.
 While short- and medium-term needs might be your first priorities, your long-term savings — that is, the money you'll need for retirement — will likely represent your largest bucket.
-Western & Southern Life's Retirement Calculator is an easy way to estimate how much you may need based on a given savings rate.
+Our retirement calculator is an easy way to estimate how much you may need based on a given savings rate.
 Experts typically suggest allocating around 15% of each paycheck to a tax-advantaged retirement account in order to meet your needs.
 Additionally, it's generally a good idea to create a mix of investments that align with your age and risk tolerance.
-Keep in mind, though, that investments cannot guarantee growth or sustainment of principal value; they may lose value over time.
 Past performance is not an indication of future results.

 The 50/30/20 Rule

 So, how much money should you save each month in order to adequately fund those three buckets?
 One of the ways to figure that out is by implementing a budgeting concept known as the "50/30/20" rule.